 Famine, poverty, unemployment, lack of educational opportunities and unethical governments are some reasons a person may choose to come to the United States.
 When hardship or lack of opportunity compels a person to leave their native country and come to America, it is a choice they are making.
 No one is forcing them to leave.
 The individual must still do the painful, scary thing of leaving family, friends and everything normal to go to a land with more opportunities.
 He or she applies for a visa, receives the visa and enters the United States legally.
 This person is an immigrant.

 Refugees and immigrants aren’t the only foreigners among us.
 There is a third.
-They are called illegal immigrants.
-An illegal immigrant is a person who enters the United States without a federal invitation and without a visa.
+They are called undocumented immigrants.
+An undocumented immigrant is a person who enters the United States without a federal invitation and without a visa.
 It could also be a person who once had a visa, but remained in the country after their visa expired.
-This “foreigner,” the illegal immigrant, is the one that gets most of the headlines.
+This “foreigner,” popularly called the illegal immigrant, is the one that gets most of the headlines.
 Unfortunately, most of the time, all three groups are simply called immigrants.
 Because of this, all three groups receive the negative press that is really intended for one.

 So, who is the foreigner you see?
-Is he or she a refugee, immigrant, or illegal immigrant?
-When God spoke and Moses wrote what we now call Leviticus 19:33-34, was the Almighty taking into consideration the political and social challenges we are currently enduring?
+Is he or she a refugee, immigrant, or undocumented immigrant?
+When God spoke and Moses wrote what we now call Leviticus 19:33-34, was the Almighty taking into consideration the political and social challenges we are currently facing?

 Here is the rub: As a Christian today, am I expected to fulfill the instructions of this 3000-year-old quote?
 Maybe I get a pass on this instruction because it is old?
 Maybe I can ignore it because it does not take into consideration the economic challenges it creates?
 Maybe I can reject it because it doesn’t speak to the safety issues it creates for the nation I love?